KeldraSJ/boris-bikes-4/README.md

 First pair partnering repo completed as part of Makers Academy.

+Client: Transport for London
-Tasked by Transport for London, to develop London's fiorst bike system.
+Task: to develop London's first bike rental system.

-Challenged to build a program that will emulate all the docking stations, bikes, and infrastructure (repair staff, and so on) required to make their dream a reality.
+Build a program that will emulate all the docking stations, bikes, and infrastructure (repair staff, and so on).

 Written using Ruby, tested in RSpec.